ckchaudhary/frontpage-buddy/readme.txt

 Allow your website's members to provide detailed information about themselves, embed videos, images, their social media profiles, etc.

+## Integrations
 It builds upon the default functionality of few other plugins.
 Currently it has integrations for the following plugins:

-### 1. BuddyPress & BuddyBoss Platform
+### 1. BuddyPress & BuddyBoss Platform ###

-- **Member profiles:** BuddyPress member profiles have always been very impersonal.
+- **Member profiles:** BuddyPress/BuddyBoss member profiles have always been very impersonal.
 This plugin allows your website's members to take control of their profile pages and add information about themselves.
 Your members can customize their profile pages by adding descriptions, embedding images and videos, embedding their social media profiles, etc. Check screenshots to see a preview.

 - **Groups** Allow group admins to customize the group's front page by adding details about the group, embedding images & videos, promoting related social media profiles, etc. Check screenshots to see a preview.

+[Check this](https://www.recycleb.in/demo/frontpage-buddy-buddypress) for a live demonstration.

-### 2. bbPress
+### 2. bbPress ###

 This plugin allows your bbPress forum's  members to take control of their profile pages and add information about themselves.
 Your members can customize their profile pages by adding descriptions, embedding images and videos, embedding their social media profiles, etc.